corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/blob-inspector.md

 }
 ```

-Notice the file is actually a serialised `SignedNodeInfo` object, which has a `raw` property of type `SerializedBytes<NodeInfo>`.
+Notice the file is actually a serialized `SignedNodeInfo` object, which has a `raw` property of type `SerializedBytes<NodeInfo>`.
-This property is materialised into a `NodeInfo` and is output under the `deserialized` field.
+This property is materialized into `NodeInfo` and is output under the `deserialized` field.

 ## Classpath

-If you run the blob inspector without any JAR files on the classpath, then it will deserialize objects using the Class Carpenter (see [Object serialization](serialization.md) for details).
+If you run the blob inspector without any `.jar` files on the classpath, then it will deserialize objects using the Class Carpenter (see [Object serialization](serialization.md)).
-The reason for this is that the types are not available, so the serialization framework has to synthesise them.
+This happens because the types are not available, so the serialization framework has to synthesize them.

 {{< note >}}
-This mechanism works fine in most situations, but there is one known issue when the serialized blob contains an `enum`.
-In this case you will get this exception `java.lang.NoClassDefFoundError: Could not initialize class _YourEnum_`.
+If the serialized blob contains an `enum`, you will get this exception `java.lang.NoClassDefFoundError: Could not initialize class _YourEnum_`.
-To solve this problem, you must add the JAR file that contains the `enum` to the classpath of the blob inspector.
+To solve this known issue, add the `.jar` file that contains the `enum` to the classpath of the blob inspector.

 {{< /note >}}

 ## Command-line options

-The blob inspector can be started with the following command-line options:
+You can start the blob inspector can be started with the following command-line options:

 ```shell
 blob-inspector [-hvV] [--full-parties] [--schema] [--format=type]